 A virtuoso pianist who brought fiery, rock-and-roll energy to Southern gospel music, thrilling audiences with his lightning-fast keyboard runs.

-Anthony Burger played the piano not with reverence, but with runaway-train exhilaration.
-A child prodigy from Cleveland, Tennessee, he was playing by ear at age two and giving public performances by five.
-His technical prowess was staggering, but his heart belonged to the harmonies and messages of Southern gospel.
-He joined the legendary Kingsmen Quartet as a teenager, his fingers flying across the keys becoming a central part of their show.
-Later, he spent a decade as the featured pianist for the Gaither Homecoming video series and tours, where his solos were often the explosive highlight of the evening.
-Burger's style was unique: he merged the precise, intricate patterns of classical technique with the raw, emotional power of gospel, often finishing performances with hands visibly bruised from the intensity of his playing.
-More than just an accompanist, he was a front-stage performer whose instrumentals like 'The Blood Will Never Lose Its Power' became anthems.
-His life and career ended abruptly during a Gaither cruise performance in 2006, but he left behind a legacy of having fundamentally changed how the piano is heard and celebrated in American gospel music.
+Anthony Burger performed 'The Blood Will Never Lose Its Power' with such force that his hands often bruised.
+A child prodigy from Cleveland, Tennessee, he played by ear at age two and gave public performances by five.
+He joined the Kingsmen Quartet as a teenager, his fingers flying across the keys becoming central to their show.
+For a decade, he served as featured pianist for the Gaither Homecoming video series and tours, where his solos were the explosive highlight of the evening.
+His style merged classical precision with raw gospel power.
+Burger finished performances with visible hand bruises from his intensity.
+He was a front-stage performer whose instrumentals became anthems.
+His life ended abruptly during a Gaither cruise performance in 2006, but he fundamentally changed how the piano is heard in American gospel music.

 1946–1964